brainboxdotcc/DPP/docpages/example_programs/interactions_and_components/slashcommands/commandhandler.md

-\page commandhandler Using a command handler object
+\page commandhandler Using a Command Handler Object

 If you have many commands in your bot, and want to handle commands from multiple sources, you should consider instantiating a dpp::commandhandler object.
 This object can be used to automatically route commands and their parameters to functions in your program.
 A simple example of using this object to route commands is shown below, and will